WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 **3. Group Creation and Expense Management:** - Users can create groups and add expenses to them.

-**4. Minimal Transactions:** - Users can minimize number of transactions within a group.
+**4. Minimal Transactions:** - Users can minimize the number of transactions within a group.

 **5. Payment Status Tracking:** - Keep users informed about payment statuses (paid or unpaid).